WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 ## 2.2 Subsystem Design

-(**Note1**: This is just a suggested template.
-If you adopted a pattern other than MVC, you should revise this template and the list the major subsystems in your architectural design.)

 (**Note2**: You should describe the design for the end product (completed application) - not only your iteration1 version.
 You will revise this document in iteration-2 and make changes  and/or add more details in iteration-2.)

 ### 2.2.1 Model

 Briefly explain the role of the model.

-(***in iteration-1***) Include a list of the tables (models) in your database and explain the role of each table.
-Provide the attributes of the tables (including relationships).

 1. Review
   Role: